publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schII/m__us_usc_t15_s2646.md

         (1) __Course approval__

-            Within 180 days after October 22, 1986, the Administrator shall ensure that any Environmental Protection Agency-approved asbestos training course is consistent with the model plan (including testing requirements) developed under subsection (b) of this section.
+            Within 180 days after October 22, 1986, the Administrator shall ensure that any Environmental Protection Agency-approved asbestos training course is consistent with the model plan (including testing requirements) developed under subsection (b).
 A contractor may be accredited by taking and passing such a course.

         (2) __Treatment of persons with previous EPA asbestos training__